Amazo: Modern Age

 Another model of Amazo is activated that can wield multiple powers at once and is programmed to automatically upgrade its abilities to match those of all active Justice League members.
 Initially not understanding this upgrade, the Justice League calls in reserve members to help defeat Amazo, which only results in its power increasing.
 On the Atom's advice, Superman (active team chairman at the time) announces the League is officially disbanded.
 Programmed only to mimic the powers of active members, this Amazo is suddenly depowered and easily deactivated.
 Years later, Batman and Nightwing discover a partially built Amazo android in a weapons shipment and destroy it.

 Another Amazo participates in a massive attack by a group of villains on the city of Metropolis, but is destroyed by Black Adam.

-It is eventually revealed that after perfecting Amazo's absorption cells, Ivo combined this technology with human ova and DNA to create a "son" of Amazo who grows up as Frank Halloran, unaware of his heritage.
+It is revealed that after perfecting Amazo's absorption cells, Ivo combined this technology with human ova and DNA to create a "son" of Amazo who grows up as Frank Halloran, unaware of his heritage.
 Years later, Frank is a philosophy student dating a young woman named Sara when his powers are awakened prematurely.
 Rather than emulate his villainous "father", Frank hopes to be a hero called "Kid Amazo".
 Slowly becoming mentally unstable, Kid Amazo discovers Sara is Ivo's daughter and was instructed to monitor Frank by posing as a girlfriend.
 Kid Amazo goes on a rampage.
 Batman deduces Kid Amazo has not only the powers of the Leaguers but also their contrasting personality traits.
 This is later used to cause greater internal instability, destroying Kid Amazo.

-Later, Ivo downloads Amazo's programming into the body of the Red Tornado, the android villain-turned-hero created by Professor T.O.
-Morrow, another enemy of the Justice League.
+Ivo downloads Amazo's programming into the body of Red Tornado, the android villain-turned-hero created by Professor T. O. Morrow, another enemy of the Justice League.
 The League battles an army of Red Tornado androids before discovering that the villain Solomon Grundy intends to transfer his mind into the original android Tornado's body.
 Although this plan is defeated, the Amazo programming asserts itself and attacks the League until member Vixen destroys it.
-A new body is created to house Red Tornado's consciousness but the Amazo programming inhabits it instead, battling Justice League before he's defeated by being teleported into the gravity well of the red star Antares.
+A new body is created to house Red Tornado's consciousness but the Amazo programming inhabits it instead, battling Justice League before he is defeated by being teleported into the gravity well of the red star Antares.